 Description of the path to locate the web pages and web page states, especially when they are part of a process;

 Description of the settings, input, and actions used to generate or arrive to the web pages and web page states.
-Specific test credentials (useids, etc.) required to replicate a unique data set or workflow;
+Specific test credentials (user-IDs, etc.) required to replicate a unique data set or workflow;

 Names and versions of the evaluation tools, web browsers and add-ons, assistive technology, and other software used;